wp-plugins/quick-style-editor/readme.txt

 3. Follow the on screen instructions
 4. Use the 'Edit Styles' link on the plugins page.

+== Screenshots ==

+Images of the admin screen and site examples are on the plugin page: [quick-plugins.com/quick-style-editor](http://quick-plugins.com/quick-style-editor)

 == Frequently Asked Questions ==

 = How do I edit the styles? =